blogheader

 If you are looking for a committed relationship and he’s not, you will indeed find out right away and move on to the next one.

-When I’m coaching, I have a long list of essential questions and things you want to know about a man before you ever enter into a relationship with him.
+When coaching, I have a long list of essential questions and things you want to know about a man before entering into a relationship.

 It’s much better to predict the success or failure of a relationship if two people get to know one another well first.

-Following these suggestions will get you to Mr. Right and most certainly avoid Mr. Wrong.
+Following these suggestions will get you to Mr. Right and avoid Mr. Wrong.

 Be great to your magnificent self,